GPDO Article 2

 “cubic content” means the cubic content of a structure or building measured externally;

-“dwellinghouse”, except in Part 3 (changes of use), Part 12A (development by local authorities and health service bodies) and Part 20 (construction of new dwellinghouses) of Schedule 2 to this Order, does not include a building containing one or more flats, or a flat contained within such a building;
+“dwellinghouse”, except in Part 3 (changes of use), Class B (demolition of buildings) of Part 11 (heritage and demolition), Part 12A (development by local authorities and health service bodies) and Part 20 (construction of new dwellinghouses) of Schedule 2 to this Order, does not include a building containing one or more flats, or a flat contained within such a building;

 “electronic communication” has the meaning given in section 15(1) of the Electronic Communications Act 2000;